hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

     ```bash
     engine-jwt-enabled=true
     ```
-Whether to require authentication for Engine APIs.
-Defaults to `false`
+Enables or disables authentication for Engine APIs.
+The default is `false`.

 ### `engine-jwt-secret`